StephenOTT/camunda-formio-plugin/README.md

 ### Camunda SpringBoot Deployment

-...
+WIP: Add the dependency to your Camunda Webapp deployment.

 ### Typical Camunda Deployment

-...
+WIP: Add the dependency to your Camunda Webapp deployment.

-## Submission storage
+## Submission Storage

 When a successful submission occurs, a `json` variable will be created as a Process Instance Variable.

+Use [Camunda SPIN library](https://docs.camunda.org/manual/7.13/reference/spin/json/) to access the json variable properties.

+Example in a gateway expression: `${someSubmission.prop('data').prop('someFieldKey').value()}`

 ### Resolving User Task `taskId` to more meaningful values

 Very often the taskID (which is typically a UUID) will not be very meaningful.
-If you require more meaningful variable name consider using the Activity ID (the `id` property when you are in the Modeler on a user task activity).
+If you require more meaningful variable names consider using the `var` parameter to set a custom variable name or use the Activity ID (the `id` property when you are in the Modeler on a user task activity).

-Use input/output mappings to control modification of the variables.

-If you do not want to use the taskId, then see the `var` configuration option to customize the variable name.

 ## Building Forms:

 You can build your form and copy the JSON from: [https://formio.github.io/formio.js/app/builder](https://formio.github.io/formio.js/app/builder)

-Remove the `Submit` button as it is not required / it will not be used.
+### Submitting a Form as a BPMN Error

+Coming soon!

+### Submitting a Form as a BPMN Escalation

+Coming soon!

 ## Deploying your Forms